manicpop/ge-next32/README.md

-# V10 port

-This is an in-progress port of ge-next to 32-bit MajorBBS V10.
-It is not functional yet.

-# Galactic Empire ge-next
+# Galactic Empire ge-next for MajorBBS V10

 It is the Standard Year 3285, 1010 years since man developed interplanetary space navigation, 447 years since neutron flux warp technology was perfected by the ship builders of Zygor, and 35 years since the creation of the neutral zone in the center of the galaxy by Zygor's Galactic Command.

 Galactic Empire (GE) is a space exploration and conquest module for Worldgroup BBS systems written in C. ge-next is an effort to restart development, update, and refine the game.
+This is a port of the [16-bit ge-next](https://github.com/manicpop/ge-next) to the 32-bit MajorBBS V10 platform, using [Elwynor's port of classic Galactic Empire](https://github.com/elwynor/elwge) as a guide.

 ## History